iExecBlockchainComputing/iexec-sdk/README.md

 # iExec SDK Library API

-[Work In Progress] Although we'll try to avoid any API change, the Lib API may still evolve a little bit based on beta-tester feedbacks.
+**[Work In Progress]** Although we'll try to avoid any API change, the Lib API may still evolve a little bit based on beta-tester feedbacks.

-iExec SDK can be imported in your code as a library/module, and it's compatible with old JS engines:
+iExec SDK can be imported in your project as a library/module, and it's compatible with old JS engines:

 - \>= Node v8
 - \>= Firefox v22